-However, if you are considering a breast reduction, you may want to spend some time reading up on this topic.
+If you are considering a breast reduction, you may want to spend some time reading up on this topic.
 The benefits of breastfeeding newborns are well-documented, and you don’t want to forgo that option with a decision you might make as a teenager.

 As breast surgery in general has become more commonplace among women, plastic surgery techniques have evolved and become more fine-tuned.
 While ten or twenty years ago many women did indeed struggle to breastfeed after having a reduction, this no longer seems to be the case.
 Today’s surgeons mostly use techniques that focus on preserving the nipple and attached milk ducts.

-A 2017 Study shows that the key to preserve the ability to breastfeed after a reduction is the so-called “preservation of the column of subareolar parenchyma” – the lactating part of the gland under the areola.
+A 2017 study shows that the key to preserve the ability to breastfeed after a reduction is the so-called “preservation of the column of subareolar parenchyma” – the lactating part of the gland under the areola.
 “The median breastfeeding success was 4% for techniques with no preservation, compared to 75% for techniques with partial preservation and 100% for techniques with full preservation.”
 As you can see, it is very important to ask your plastic surgeon what degree of preservation he intends to employ.

 “There are certain number of women who just cannot breastfeed”Dr. John Rosdeutscher, NuBody Concepts Brentwood

 It is worth keeping in mind that the ability to breastfeed is not a given even under perfect conditions.
-“There are certain number of women who just cannot breastfeed, and just because you have been able to before does not guarantee that you will be able to again,” says Dr. John Rosdeutscher, double-board certified plastic surgeon at NuBody Concepts Brentwood.
+“There are certain number of women who just cannot breastfeed, and just because you have been able to before does not guarantee that you will be able to again,” says Dr. John Rosdeutscher, double-board certified plastic surgeon at NuBody Concepts in Nashville.

 Women who have breastfed several children can attest to the fact that breastfeeding success can vary wildly from child to child.
 Even if you’ve taken all the precautions and opted for a breast reduction with full preservation of the milk ducts, you still may find yourself struggling with breastfeeding – your surgery may have nothing to do with it.